While You're There

 Providing a student perspective on issues of identity and inclusivity!

-The staff at NYU Paris is available to help students find information on religion and spiritual life resources, places of worship and/or meditation space, and related support services.
+The staff at NYU Prague provides information to students about religion and spiritual life resources, opportunities on campus, places of worship and/or meditation space, and related support services.

 Students observing a religious holiday during regularly scheduled class time are entitled to miss class without any penalty to their grade.
 This is for the holiday only and does not include the days of travel that may come before and/or after the holiday.
-Information regarding absences due to religious observance must be provided at least seven days before the date(s) in question.
+Information regarding absences due to religious observance must be provided to the professor and Director of Academics at NYU Prague at least seven days before the date(s) in question.

 You may also want to reflect on the role religion and/or spirituality play in your life now, and what your expectations or needs are for your time away.
 Questions to consider:

-For a full list of courses offered at NYU Paris please see the course list website.
+For a full list courses offered at NYU Prague please see the course list website.

-NYU Paris’s Equity club is a formal action-oriented body based comprised of members of the NYU Paris community.
-The primary purpose of this club is to advance diversity and inclusion efforts at the Site.
+NYU Prague’s DEI Council, is a formal action-oriented body comprised of the Site Director, student life representative, lecturer representative, and students.
+The primary purpose of this council is to steer and advance diversity and inclusion efforts at NYU Prague.